-London is a proudly green city.
-Almost half of our city is made up of green space, with grand stretches of grass in famous parks, community gardens sprouting out behind office blocks and Londoners planting on shelves, balconies and windowsills.
+At first glance, London might seem grey and concrete-covered, but it's actually a proudly green city.
+Almost half of London is made up of lush green space, with grand stretches of grass in famous parks, hidden gardens where you'd least expect them, community spaces sprouting out behind office blocks and Londoners planting on shelves, balconies and windowsills.
+And when outside space isn't an option, we're filling offices, house shares and rented bathrooms with as many house plants as we can keep alive.
 As a city, it’s clear we’re suckers for foliage, so we’ve pulled together our pick of the biggest, best and the most beautiful garden centres and plant shops in the capital.

 RECOMMENDED: The best of outdoor London